-I’m an Assistant Professor of Political Science here at Wabash College.
-I love my job, this college and its community, because it gives me the ability to teach and learn from the most engaged students an educator could hope for, to ask questions about important and fascinating social and political phenomena, and to be a part of a dynamic and supportive community.
+I’m an Associate Professor of Political Science at Wabash College.
+I love my job, this college, and its community because it gives me the ability to teach and learn from the most engaged students an educator could hope for, to ask questions about important and fascinating social and political phenomena, and to be a part of a dynamic and supportive community.

 In both my teaching and my scholarly research, I hope to bridge academic disciplines in an effort to better understand the world in which we live.
-For example, I am writing a book on the Holocaust (Swords or Shields?
-Implementing and Subverting the Final Solution in German-occupied Europe) which uses the concepts and methods of contemporary political science to answer a fascinating historical question: Why did more Jewish people survive in some German-occupied countries compared to others during World War II?
+For example, I am writing a book on the Holocaust (Hegemony and the Holocaust: State Power and Jewish Survival in Occupied Europe) which uses the concepts and methods of contemporary political science to answer a fascinating historical question: Why did more Jewish people survive in some German-occupied countries compared to others during World War II?
 The answer is not what you might expect, and forces us to reconsider everything from our understanding of politics and history, to the moral and ethical questions that arise from warfare, imperialism, genocide and state-sponsored violence.

-Finally, this community allows me to pursue my non-academic interests, which include hiking, pottery, brewing beer and making good food (like yogurt and pickles).
+Finally, this community allows me to pursue my non-academic interests, which include hiking, pottery, and making good food (like yogurt and cheese).
 Indeed, my primary personal interest, exploring my community, is connected with my primary scholarly endeavor: To learn new things and to share the process of learning with those around me.
 That’s a job from which I never hope to retire.

 Ph.D., University of California, San Diego, 2006